Face Lace by Phyllis Cohen

 Phyllis Cohen started her career as a Fashion Illustrator.
-Whilst attending the prestigious Art Centre College in California, her style caught the attention of fashion photography students who encouraged her to do makeup for their photo shoots.
+Whilst attending the prestigious Art Centre College in California, her style caught the attention of fashion photography students who encouraged her to do makeup for their photoshoots.
 Upon completion of her illustration course, she graduated with two portfolios: one for makeup and one for illustration.

 When did you decide to study illustration?

-I studied fashion illustration straight after high school at art center in Pasadena California.
-After a year of study I thought it would also be useful to learn fashion design to understand clothes better and went to the fashion institute of design, and Merchandising in downtown LA.
-I was terrible at pattern cutting, but quite enjoyed learning to drape fabric.
+I studied fashion illustration straight after high school at the art center in Pasadena California.
+After a year of study, I thought it would also be useful to learn fashion design to understand clothes better and went to the fashion institute of design, and Merchandising in downtown LA.
+I was terrible at pattern cutting but quite enjoyed learning to drape fabric.
 The teachers said I had interesting ideas, but my designs looked all very two dimensional, as I was used to designing on paper only.

 Tell us about your fascination with faces?

 I have always drawn faces since I was little.
 On my illustration course, we had many portraits drawing classes.
 I loved these and felt it is an essential skill to understand how lighting works on faces.
 Makeup essentially mimics how the shadow falls on beautiful facial features.

 How your master’s in Fine art influence your career today?